 Myanmar Climate & Weather

 Myanmar has a tropical monsoon climate and three seasons: the very hot summer from March to May; the wet and humid monsoon from May to October; and the cold, dry winter from November to February.
-During the long rainy season it can rain almost daily, and typhoons occasionally occur in Myanmar between April and October; there is less rainfall in the interior than on the coast.
-It is a hot country, and the average daily temperatures usually reach around 86°F (30°C), while the evenings are slightly cooler.
-During the winter season, average temperatures are around 77°F (25°C) with evenings dropping to 59°F (15°C).
+During the long rainy season it can rain almost daily, and typhoons occasionally occur in Myanmar between April and October.
+There is less rainfall in the interior than on the coast.
+It is a hot country, and the average daily temperatures usually reach around 86°F (30°C) in the hot months, while the evenings are slightly cooler.
+During the winter season, average temperatures are around 77°F (25°C) with evening temperatures dropping to 59°F (15°C).
 Coastal areas are usually much more humid, but slightly cooler overall.
 The hottest and driest months are March and April, when temperatures can rise as high as 110°F (43°C), with high humidity thrown in.
 Visitors should note that climate in Myanmar varies according to altitude and can be quite changeable.

 The best time to visit Myanmar is between November and February, which allows you to miss the rainy monsoon season and the worst of the heat, which can be extremely oppressive.
 Myanmar is still a fairly undiscovered travel destination so whatever time of year you go, you are unlikely to have to deal with crowds of tourists.